History of Cornwall: 1485–1603

 The general tendency of administrative centralisation under the Tudor dynasty began to undermine Cornwall's distinctive status.
 For example, under the Tudors, the practice of distinguishing between some laws, such as those related to the tin industry, that applied simply in Anglia or in Anglia et Cornubia (in England and Cornwall) ceased.

 The Cornish Rebellion of 1497 originated among Cornish tin miners who opposed the raising of taxes by Henry VII to make war on Scotland.
 This levy was resented for the economic hardship it would cause; it also intruded on a special Cornish tax exemption.
 The rebels marched on London, gaining supporters as they went, but were defeated at the Battle of Deptford Bridge.

 The Cornish also rose up in the Prayer Book Rebellion of 1549.
 Much of south-western Britain rebelled against the Act of Uniformity 1549, which introduced the obligatory use of the Protestant Book of Common Prayer.
 Cornwall was mostly Catholic in sympathy at this time; the Act was doubly resented in Cornwall because the Prayer Book was in English only and most Cornish people at this time spoke the Cornish language rather than English.
 They therefore wished church services to continue to be conducted in Latin; although they did not understand this language either, it had the benefit of long-established tradition and lacked the political and cultural connotations of the use of English.
-Twenty percent of the Cornish population are believed to have been killed during 1549: it is one of the major factors that contributed to the decline in the Cornish language.
+Some 5,500 men, about three percent of the rebel counties' population, are believed to have been killed during 1549.
+The new prayer book in English is one of the major factors that contributed to the decline in the Cornish language.